ayushk7102/ayushk7102.github.io/_pages/about.md

 ---

-I'm a Master's student in Computational Data Science at Carnegie Mellon University, expected to graduate in May 2026.
+I'm a Master's student in Computational Data Science at Carnegie Mellon University.
 I completed my undergrad from Manipal Institute of Technology in 2024, where I studied Computer and Communication Engineering (with a minor in Computational Math).

 I'm interested in the intersection of systems and data.
 Recently, I've been exploring network optimization, dynamic graph algorithms, and systems for ML.